Evaluating the presence and severity of symptoms of psychological disorders and distress in adolescents.

 12 to 19 years.

-The APS measures three broad disorder-problem domains: Clinical Disorders (20 scales), Personality Disorders (5 scales) and Psychosocial Problem Content areas (11 scales).
-The Response Style Indicator scales (4 scales) includes indexes of response consistency, response veracity and unusual endorsement propensities.
+- Measures three broad disorder-problem domains: Clinical Disorders (20 scales), Personality Disorders (five scales), and Psychosocial Problem Content areas (11 scales).
+The Response Style Indicator scales (four scales) include indexes of response consistency and infrequency, response veracity, and unusual endorsement propensities.

 Qualification level required: